-The American Mental Health Counselors Association (AMHCA) was organized in 1976 (co-founded by Floridian Jim Messina) as a division of ACA.
-Two years later (1978), the Florida Mental Health Counselors Association (FMHCA) was chartered as a state affiliate of AMHCA, and, just as AMHCA was a division of ACA, FMHCA was a chapter of FCA.
+The American Mental Health Counselors Association (AMHCA) was organized in 1976 (cofounded by Floridian Jim Messina) as a division of ACA.
+Two years later (1978), the Florida Mental Health Counselors Association (FMHCA) was chartered as a state affiliate of AMHCA and just as AMHCA was a division of ACA, FMHCA was a chapter of FCA.
 Stuart Young was FMHCA’s first President (1978-1979).

 Organizationally, FMHCA was a local affiliate of FCA for its first 17 years.
-However, in 1997 it separated from FCA, forming a non-profit corporation with 501(c)(6) status under IRS provisionsPres.
-This gave FMHCA control over its own affairs, including its data base as well as its income and expenses.
+However, in 1997 it separated from FCA, forming a non-profit corporation with 501(c)(6) status under provisions of the IRS.
+This gave FMHCA control over its own affairs, including its database as well as its income and expenses.
 Perhaps the most valuable benefit of separation was that it increased the professional identity of its members.